ryan-carpenter/Encode-Sans/docs/10-testing-and-refining-in-work-apps/README.md

 - [x] edit tables to match MS typography recommendations
 - [x] in NAME table, make sure `platformID` and `platEncID` match: `1` & `0` for Mac, `3` & `1` for Windows
-- [ ] fix messed-up values in STAT table, which are breaking the build
+- [x] fix messed-up values in STAT table, which are breaking the build
-    - (There were typos in certain "format" fields, mostly)
 ![](assets/2018-12-04-14-46-14.png)

     - Actually, MS Typography says: "***axisOrdering:*** A value that applications can use to determine primary sorting of face names, or for ordering of descriptors when composing family or face names."
-So, that might be the only required change
+So, that might be the only required change (once software applications are properly handing VF metadata, at least).
+    - The solution: there were typos in certain "format" fields.

 - [ ] compare TTX outputs
 - [ ] try each in Word & Pages